All Episodes

 Freedom is back in style.

-To the revolution.
+Welcome to the revolution.

-Yeah, we're coming to your city Gonna play our guitars and sing you a country song The new Sean Hannity Show More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-Sean, if you want to be a part of the program, you know, it's amazing to me that so many people, the especially legacy media, don't even realize that this has been a referendum election on them.
+Sean, if you want to be a part of the program, you know, it's amazing to me that so many people, especially legacy media, don't even realize that this has been a referendum election on them.

 They have spent nine years demonizing, attacking, slandering, smearing, besmirching, doing everything possible to Donald J. Trump.